Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

         - Stamps made (1984)
         - Own zip code (20252) -- you can write him a letter and get a reply
         - Office, Web page, Twitter, Facebook, Instagram, YouTube, etc.
-    - Has Smokey’s message been TOO successful?
+    - Has Smokey's message been TOO successful?
         - Original message was very black and white

 # Colonialism (10/8)